Best Sandals for Neuropathy for Minimal Pain

 • A supportive and cushioned cork footbed covered in suede wicks away moisture and is soft against the skin.

-• Additionally, EVA is cushioning in the midsole for even better shock absorbency.
+• Additionally, EVA cushioning is used in the midsole for even better shock absorbency.

 3